VirtusLab/scala-cli/website/docs/commands/compile.md

 ```

 Note that `--dependency` is only meant as a convenience.
 You should favour
-adding dependencies in the sources themselves via [using directives](/docs/20-guides/using-directives) or [special imports](/docs/20-guides/configuration#special-imports).
+adding dependencies in the sources themselves via [using directives](../guides/configuration.md#special-imports).

 You can also add simple JAR files as dependencies, with `--jar`:
 ```bash
 scala-cli compile Hello.scala --jar /path/to/library.jar
 ```

-We have a guide dedicated [Dependency management](/docs/20-guides/dependencies)
+We have a guide dedicated [Dependency management](../guides/dependencies.md)

 ## Scala compiler options